 Calling All Cars: The Sopranos and The Meaning of Life

 Contemplating the meaning of life during a global pandemic can be tricky.
 You may find yourself with more time than ever to think about the bigger picture.
 Or perhaps you can barely hear yourself think with the noise of competing, conflicting obligations.
-There’s one thing I do know.
-2020 has made us press pause (voluntarily or not) and think about what this whole “thing of ours” really means.
+There’s one thing I do know: This past year has made us press pause (voluntarily or not) and think about what this whole “thing of ours” really means.
 As we know, this question comes up quite often on The Sopranos.
 On that note, let’s dive into season four, episode 11 of The Sopranos, Calling all Cars.

 Calling All Cars - We've Been Driving for Four Years Already!